Control vertebrate pests and predators by shooting

 You must be able to:

-1. carry out work safely in line with health and safety requirements
+- carry out the activity safely in line with the relevant health and safety requirements

-2. interpret signs to determine*vertebrate pest and predator activity
+- use relevant methods to monitor and interpret signs to determine vertebrate pest and predator activity

-3. select shooting method, firearm and ammunition appropriate to the vertebrate pest and predator species, site characteristics and legal requirements
+- select the shooting method, firearm and ammunition appropriate to the vertebrate pest and predator species, the site characteristics and in accordance with current nation-specific legislation and codes of practice

-9. dispose of dead vertebrate pests and predators correctly according to industry codes of practice and legal requirements
+- dispose of dead vertebrate pests and predators correctly, in accordance with the nation-specific legislation and codes of practice

 Knowledge and Understanding